 Once children can start saying their animal sounds, it seems to their vocabulary expands tenfold shortly after.
 I know it sounds weird and a little crazy, but here are my observations…

-:: Learning animal sounds is a precursor to reading.
 I know, it sounds like it might be a little bit of a stretch.
-But in essence, your child is learning to associate the picture of a cow (symbol) with “moo” (the sound that it makes)…which is exactly what they will be doing in about 4-5 years when they learn to associate letters (symbols) with their sounds, aka learn to read.
+But in essence, your child is learning to associate the picture of a cow (symbol) with “moo” (the sound that it makes)… which is exactly what they will be doing in about 4-5 years when they learn to associate letters (symbols) with their sounds, aka learn to read.

-:: Learning animal sounds is great for cognitive development as well.
-Not only are the sounds important for them to replicate (since many of these sounds are in common words we say), but I think there is a cognitive component as well to communicating when asked, “What does the sheep say?”
+Not only are the sounds important for toddlers to replicate (since many of these sounds are in common words we say), but I think there is a cognitive development component as well to communicating when asked, “What does the sheep say?”
 Your little one must listen, comprehend that you are asking a question, and respond with the correct animal sound.
 That’s a lot of processing!